karimb/PokerPad/Readme.md

 #PokerPad

 ##Synopsis
-PokerPad is a hotkey software for iPoker and 888.
+PokerPad is a hotkey software for Party Poker, iPoker, SkyPoker and 888.
 It allows linking keyboard keys (or mouse/joypad buttons) to specific actions on the Poker client.
 For example, a user can link F2 to the action "bet 3/4 of the pot".

 The current development is focused on cash games.
 Your mileage may vary with SNG and Tournaments.